 If you think that landing an IT job is all about your technical skills, think again.
 Networking is one of the most powerful tools for advancing your career.

-According to a 2023 survey by Jobvite, 45% of hires are made through referrals, proving the adage, It’s not just what you know, but who you know.
+According to a 2023 survey by Jobvite, 45% of hires are made through referrals.
+This proves the adage, It’s not just what you know, but who you know.

 Building a Professional Network